From veering triangulations to link spaces and back again: The link space

 Before giving the proof we need several lemmas.

-\begin{lemma} Let $K$ be a layer of a layering and $R$ a rectangle.
-Then $R$ is south-north spanned by at most finitely many edge rectangles $R(e)$ for $e$ in $K$.
+\begin{lemma} Suppose that $K$ is a layer of a layering and $R$ is a rectangle.
+Then $R$ is south-north spanned by at most finitely many edge rectangles $\rect(e)$ for $e$ in $K$.
 The same holds west-east. \end{lemma}

 \begin{proof} We consider only the south-north case.
-Applying the second statement of \reflem{Cantor}, we choose distinct non-singular leaves $m, m' \in \calF_\alpha$ which intersect $R$.
-For any edge $e$, if its rectangle $R(e)$ south-north spans $R$, then $m$ and $m'$ both cross $R(e)$.
+Applying the second statement of \reflem{Cantor}, we choose distinct non-cusp leaves $m, m' \in F_\calV$ which intersect $R$.
+For any edge $e$, if $\rect(e)$ south-north spans $R$, then $m$ and $m'$ both cross $\rect(e)$.